Rakeela/dragora-notes/session-4-notes.md

 3
 4
 5
 {The pace is kind of slow here...
 Waiting for more to do.
 This looks like a 1-5 range demonstration of a kind this teacher has done before.
 It is a highly legible method.}
+{Mean is 3 on a list like this.
+Standard deviation is...
+1.581?
+Nothing is an outlier.
+Variance is 2.500}